Inference-Time Search Using Side Information for Diffusion-Based Image Reconstruction: Experiments

 \subsection{Experimental Setup}

-We evaluate our inference-time search framework for solving inverse problems with side information by instantiating two specific search algorithms we proposed: \textbf{Greedy Search (GS)} and \textbf{Recursive Fork Join Search (RFJS)}, both of which are described in the previous section.
-We consider two types of side information: $(i)$ \textbf{image as side information}, where a reference image of the same entity (here, the same person under different poses/lighting) is used as side information, and $(ii)$ \textbf{text as side information}, where a text description of the target image is used as a side information.
+We evaluate our inference-time search framework for solving inverse problems with side information by instantiating two search algorithms we proposed: \textbf{Greedy Search (GS)} and \textbf{Recursive Fork Join Search (RFJS)}.
+We consider two types of side information: (i) \textbf{image side information}, a reference image of the same entity (e.g., the same person under different poses or lighting), and (ii) \textbf{text side information}, a textual description of the target image.